 The property you are purchasing must be your only residence.

-Subletting may be considered only in exceptional circumstances (e.g. a serving member of the Armed Forces who must serve away for a period of time), however you must seek prior approval from the Help to Buy agency and your main lender before doing so.
+Subletting may be considered only in exceptional circumstances (e.g. a serving member of the Armed Forces who must serve away for a period of time).
+However, you must seek prior approval from the Help to Buy agency and your main lender before doing so.

 You cannot rent out your existing home and buy a second home through a Help to Buy scheme.

-The Help to Buy Equity Loan will be secured through a second charge registered on your property title at the Land Registry.
+The Help to Buy equity loan will be secured through a second charge registered on your property title at the Land Registry.
 This means that your property cannot be sold in the future unless the equity loan is repaid.

 The Help to Buy scheme allows you to repay all or part of your equity loan.

 An independent valuer will usually be required to provide a valuation of your property and you will also be responsible for the associated administration costs.
-A solicitor will also be required for the repayment process, which our property solicitors can help you with.
+A solicitor will also be needed for the repayment process, which our property solicitors can help you with.

 You are not permitted to extend or alter the property without the consent of the Help to Buy Agency.
-If consent is granted for the improvements in writing, the improvements will be ignored when your property is valued in the future to work out how much should be repaid.
+If consent is granted for the improvements in writing, the upgrades will be ignored when your property is valued in the future to work out how much should be repaid.

-We can act for you and your mortgage lender when you are buying your home with a Help to Buy Equity Loan.
-If you’re buying a home in England or Wales under a Help to Buy scheme, call QualitySolicitors Lockings to Make a Free Enquiry on 01482 300 200, or get in touch using our contact form.
+We can act for you and your mortgage lender when you buy your home with a Help to Buy equity loan.
+If you’re buying a home in England or Wales under a Help to Buy scheme, call Lockings Solicitors to make a free enquiry on 01482 300 200, or get in touch using our contact form.

 Office for National Statistics, ‘Milestones: journeying into adulthood’ (18 February 2019) https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/articles/milestonesjourneyingintoadulthood/2019-02-18#ownhome